Introduction

 Why the Chain Changed (and What It Tells You)

-The In Utero chain is where things get genuinely interesting.
-The DS-2 replaced the DS-1 in February 1992, but the real shift was the SansAmp Classic entering the chain as Kurt’s primary distortion source.
-The DS-2 and SansAmp could run independently or together.
-Bob Weston confirmed to researcher Aaron Rash that these were the two pedals Kurt settled on after a full day of auditioning gear at Pachyderm Studios.
-The PolyChorus sat after the drive stages, and the Small Clone stayed at the end.
+The In Utero chain is where the SansAmp’s role changes everything.
 Kurt wasn’t stacking effects randomly.
 He was building a chain where each pedal had a defined role: the SansAmp for core grit, the DS-2 for additional aggression on heavier tracks, and the modulation effects placed after all the gain stages so they processed the full distorted signal.
+For a guitarist who supposedly didn’t care about gear, that’s a remarkably logical signal flow.

 BOSS DS-1 Distortion

-How Kurt used it:
+How Kurt used it

 Kurt ran an '80s-era DS-1 with the level maxed out, tone between 11 and 1 o'clock, and distortion cranked to full.
 Those settings barely changed across three years and two albums.